 - They had a 70% reduction in anxiety symptoms (72% reduction for depression symptoms)

-Innovate UK funded a project providing free direct online access to Sleepio to all 2.7 million adults living, working or studying in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire) from October 2018 until June 2020.
-This is the first large-scale NHS rollout of direct access digital medicine, allowing people to access the programme whenever is most convenient for them – without needing a GP referral or prescription.
+In October 2018 Innovate UK funded a project providing free direct online access to Sleepio to all 2.7 million adults living, working or studying in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire).
+This was the first large-scale NHS rollout of direct access digital medicine, allowing people to access the programme whenever is most convenient for them – without needing a GP referral or prescription.
+In March 2020 free access to Sleepio was extended to all NHS staff in England as part of a package of health and wellbeing support for key workers.

 This initiative was led by the Oxford Oxford AHSN in partnership with Big Health (the company behind Sleepio), major employers, GP surgeries and other primary care professionals.
 It is supported by NHS England and the NHS Innovation Accelerator.
 In September 2020 the Oxford AHSN hosted a webinar telling the story of this project.